rolspace/www.rolandoramos.tech/_posts/2017-12-03-about-hiring-software-engineers.markdown

 <p class="subtitle">Describing a Software Engineering vacancy is difficult</p>

-If you have had to write a job description at any point in your life, you know that these things are not easy to write.
-In an ideal scenario, a good job description should contain a listing of the core skills needed to perform some kind of job at an adequate level.
+If you have had to write a job description at any point in your life, you know that these things are not easy.
+In an ideal scenario, a good job description should contain a listing of the core skills needed to perform some job function.
 Normally, if you excel at your job, it is because you are performing beyond the expectations that were outlined in your job description.

 A good job description is expected to provide a summary of the skills and the day-to-day responsibilities needed for a job, in as few words as possible.
 In the case of Software Engineers, the daily activities of a role could vary considerably.
 Any attempt at generalizing these responsibilities can easily make the job sound boring.